QENSlibrary/QENSmodels/examples/README.md

 conda update conda
 ```

-You can create a new environment, which will contain the required packages
+You can create a new environment (called `mynewenv` in the following example),
+which will contain the required packages

 ```
 conda create --name mynewenv python numpy scipy matplotlib jupyter